ioBroker/ioBroker.docs/docs/en/admin/settings.md

 ## Certificates
 ![Certificates](../../de/admin/media/ADMIN_Settings_certificates.png)

 This is the central point for the certificates that are used for SSL / HTTPS communication.
 The certificates are used by admin, web, simple-api, socketio.
 Standard certificates are installed by default.
 You can't verify anything with it.
 They are only used for SSL communication.
 Because the certificates are open, you should use your own (self-signed) certificates, buy real certificates or switch to Let's Encrypt.
 Communication with default certificates is not secure and if someone wants to read the traffic, this could be done.
-Be sure to install your own certificates.
+It is essential to install your own certificates.
 E.g. under linux.

 Certificates can either be specified as a path or uploaded completely using drag and drop